poteto/hiring-without-whiteboards/README.md

 - [Linx Systems](https://www.linxsystems.com) | Bloomington, IL / Remote | 5-10 minute take home project; followed by a non-technical interview; finish up with a second take home project or paired with a developer for a 30-60 minute session.
 - [lise GmbH](https://www.lise.de/karriere/stellenboerse) | Cologne, Germany | Phone interview, followed by getting to know each other in person, a short presentation about any topic you are interested in, pair programming on a real world problem
 - [Listen Lively](https://www.listenlively.com/about#careers) | Remote | 1 hour pair programming exercise on codesandbox; a second 1 hour pair programming exercise on codesandbox; followed by non-technical interview(s) with team members.
-- [Listium](https://listium.com/jobs) | Melbourne, Australia | Design and code proof of concept features with the team
+- [Listium](https://listium.com/jobs) | ourne, Australia | Design and code proof of concept features with the team
 - [Litmus](https://litmus.com/careers#openings) | Remote | General technical questions, take-home code challenge, discussion, on-site programming session, meet & greet with the team
 - [LittleThings](https://www.littlethings.com/careers.html) | New York, NY | Take home code challenge, Discussion
 - [LoanZen](https://loanzen.in/team.html#Career) | Bengaluru, India | Initial phone interview about experience, a solve-at-home project based on the kind of work we do at our company, on-site interview discussing the submitted solution and a general discussion with the whole team
 - [Lob](https://lob.com/careers) | San Francisco, CA | Initial phone screen followed by an on-site interview.
 Technical problems discussed during the interview are all simplified versions of problems we've had to solve in production.
 Our entire interview process and what we're looking for is described in our blog post [How We Interview Engineers](https://lob.com/blog/how-we-interview-engineers).
-- [Locastic](https://www.locastic.com/posao) | Split, Croatia | Take-home code challenge, tehnical discussion & on-site programming session, meet & greet with the team
+- [Locastic](https://www.locastic.com/posao) | Split, Croatia | Take-home code challenge, technical discussion & on-site programming session, meet & greet with the team
 - [Locaweb](https://www.locaweb.com.br/carreira) | São Paulo, Brazil | Skype interview, take-home project and discussion on-site
 - [LOGIBALL GmbH](https://www.logiball.de/en/jobs/) | Berlin, Hannover and Herne in Germany | Interviews and discussion
 - [Logic Soft](https://logicsoft.co.in) | Chennai, India | Phone discussion, F2F pair programming exercise + discussion